NandishDPatel/EduVibe-Website/README.md

 # EduVibe-Website
-- One page website to demonstrate the HTML-CSS properties
+- One page website created using flex property only to demonstrate the HTML-CSS properties